mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 Yet, many project teams use _"planning is guessing"_ as an excuse to refuse doing any thorough up-front analysis or preparation of tasks at all.
-Even if teams spend time on preparing work before starting it, that preparation is often superficial and does not go deep enough, leaving a lot of uncertainty and risk to be uncovered only after work on a task has started.
-While it is true that understanding any task fully and in its entirety would require actively working on and in fact completing the task, it is very well possible to analyze it to uncover hidden complexity, dependencies and implications – not only from an engineering perspective but also from the perspectives of other stakeholders like design, product, marketing etc.
+Even if teams spend time on preparing work before starting it, that preparation is often superficial only, leaving a lot of uncertainty and risk to be uncovered only after work on a task has started.
+Understanding any task fully and in its entirety does of course require actively working on and in fact completing the task.
+It is however very well possible to analyze tasks to uncover hidden complexity, dependencies and implications – not only from an engineering perspective but also from the perspectives of other stakeholders like design, product, marketing etc.

-Doing so will help in understanding the scope of a particular task, identifying dependent work that needs to be done before or in consequence or weighing alternative implementation options against each other as well as against other priorities.
-All that reduces the uncertainty that is associated with the task and even while you won't be able to fully eliminate all uncertainty, eliminating a big part or maybe most of it significantly improves the reliability of estimates and minimizes unplanned work that is usually necessary when running into unforeseen complications only after work has started.
+Thorough analysis and preparation of tasks will help in understanding the scope of the tasks, identifying dependent work that needs to be done before or in consequence or weighing alternative implementation options against each other as well as against other priorities.
+All that reduces the uncertainty that is associated with a task and even while you won't be able to fully eliminate all uncertainty, eliminating a big part or maybe most of it significantly improves the reliability of estimates and minimizes unplanned work that is usually necessary when running into unforeseen complications only after work has started.

 ## ~Planning~ Preparation